Michelle Parker, VMD

 Veterinary Technician: Jen Lipchock

 Jen comes to GMVH with over 17 years of experience, mostly in emergency, critical care, surgery and anesthesia.
 As a Harcum alumni, she also teaches part time anesthesia labs to the veterinary technician students.
 She has experience in many aspects of veterinary medicine and has utilized her experience as a mentor and trainer at a large referral hospital.
 Patient care is always most important to Jen.
 As a child she always wanted to be a veterinarian or a nurse, so naturally, veterinary nursing was a great career choice.
-Jen is a married mom of 2 crazy, wonderful children and a house full of "foster pets", including 4 cats, 3 dogs, 2 birds, a corn snake and a fish.
+Jen is a married mom of 2 crazy, wonderful children and a house full of "foster pets", including 4 cats, 3 dogs, 2 birds, corn snake, tortoise and a fish.
 In her spare time she enjoys hiking, kayaking, gardening and sharing time outdoors with family and friends.